gkuegler/find-directory/readme.md

 ## EXAMPLES

+Notes for KA employees:
-This tool can be used to quickly search the KA archive folders.
+This tool can be used to quickly search our KA archive folders.

-set the directory to -> \\192.168.1.20\CTroot\Archives
+set the directory to -> <our-archives-location>
 select "recursively search child directories" set the recursion depth to -> 2